Gheorghe Zamfir: Soundtracks

 Another of his notable contributions was to the soundtrack of the classic 1975 Australian film Picnic at Hanging Rock.
 His other film scores include La guerre du pétrole n'aura pas lieu (1975) and the Moroccan film Bodas de Sangre (1977).

 He was asked by Ennio Morricone to perform the pieces "Childhood Memories" and "Cockeye's Song" for the soundtrack of Sergio Leone's 1984 gangster film Once Upon a Time in America.
 His performance can also be heard throughout the 1984 film The Karate Kid plus the sequels.

 One of Zamfir's most famous pieces is "The Lonely Shepherd", which was written by James Last and recorded with the James Last Orchestra, and first included on Last's 1977 album Russland Erinnerungen (Memories of Russia); it was also released as a single.
 "The Lonely Shepherd" was used as the theme for the 1979 Australian miniseries Golden Soak.
-It was also featured in Quentin Tarantino's 2003 film Kill Bill: Volume 1 and in Nikolas Grasso's short film Doina.
+It was also featured in Ishu Patel's 1984 Oscar-nominated short film Paradise, Quentin Tarantino's 2003 film Kill Bill: Volume 1 and in Nikolas Grasso's 2010 short film Doina.

 His song "Frunzuliță Lemn Adus Cântec De Nuntă" ("Fluttering Green Leaves Wedding Song") appears in the 1991 Studio Ghibli film Only Yesterday.

-Zamfir appeared on stage with the jam-rock band Phish on 12/31/2019.
-His appearance was part of an elaborate prank in which Trey "chairman of the boards" Gordon appeared to get stuck above the audience.
-The prank involved Zamfir hitting members of the band on the head with pot and a pan.
-The prank was a reference to the film Spinal Tap, in which Zamfir has a brief cameo, and a band member is "stuck" inside a pod.
-The band has not yet admitted it was a prank, but Zamfir has given interviews in which he confirmed Trey was not actually stuck.